 —2 September 2019, Sammamish, Washington

 On 8 February 2022, my wife and I became United States citizens, after a two-year process, hundreds of pages of paperwork, and more than a month of anxiety preparing for our citizenship interviews.
 I still have my British and Canadian citizenship, but at last I am now a citizen of the country where I have spent the majority of my life.
 On 7 June 2022 (I’m still using the European way of giving dates), I was a featured reader at Seattle’s Hugo House literary center (note American spelling) with Lucien Zell, an American living in Prague.
 He titled our reading “Exiled Home,” and he didn’t know how meaningful that was for me, because I had spent decades of my life never fully belonging where I lived, always with a feeling of exile, of distance, of otherness.
 On the lectern I put up small flags for England, Canada, the United States, and Japan (the latter because my wife is Japanese and our kids are half Japanese, and for my many affinities for Japan).
 I mentioned that I had recently become a U.S. citizen and began my poetry reading by saying “Tonight is a reading that recognizes longing and belonging, and a longing to belong.”
 That’s been a theme of my life.
 Obtaining U.S. citizenship may not change that feeling, but perhaps it will, starting with the fact that I can now, for the first time in my life, vote in a national election in the country where I live (I was mostly too young to do that when I lived in Canada).
 And I can serve on a jury.
-If nothing else, I am a citizen of life, where everyone can belong, if they say yes to life, but for some people, finding belonging is a particular challenge.
-I also started my reading by sharing a poem by Rilke, “Give Me Your Hand.”
+If nothing else, I am a citizen of life, where everyone can belong, if they say yes to life as I have always tried to do, but for some people, finding belonging is a particular challenge.
+It has been a challenge for me for a very long time, and my poetry reading attempted to acknowledge this.
+I started the evening by sharing a poem by Rilke, “Go to the Limits of Your Longing.”
 Its closing lines are these, the “me” meaning God: +

 Let everything happen to you: beauty and terror.